qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 - An attribute named `"entry_point"` identifying the function as the starting point of a quantum program
-- An attribute name `"qir_profile"` with the value `"base_profile"` identifying the profile the entry point has been compiled for
+- An attribute named `"qir_profile"` with the value `"base_profile"` identifying the profile the entry point has been compiled for
-- An attribute name `"output_labels"` with an arbitrary string value that identifies the schema used by a [compiler frontend](https://en.wikipedia.org/wiki/Compiler#Front_end) that produced the IR to label the recorded output
+- An attribute named `"output_labels"` with an arbitrary string value that identifies the schema used by a [compiler frontend](https://en.wikipedia.org/wiki/Compiler#Front_end) that produced the IR to label the recorded output